aws/aws-emr-containers-best-practices/content/node-placement/docs/eks-node-placement.md

 --conf spark.kubernetes.node.selector.zone='<availability zone>'
 ```

 `zone` is a built in label that EKS assigns to every EKS worker Node.
-The above config will make sure to schedule the driver and executor pod on those EKS worker nodes with label - `topology.kubernetes.io/zone: <availability zone>`.
+The above config will ensure to schedule the driver and executor pod on those EKS worker nodes labeled - `topology.kubernetes.io/zone: <availability zone>`.
-However [user defined labels](https://eksctl.io/usage/eks-managed-nodes/#managing-labels) can also be assigned to EKS worker nodes and used as node selector.
+However, [user defined labels](https://eksctl.io/usage/eks-managed-nodes/#managing-labels) can also be assigned to EKS worker nodes and used as node selector.

 Other common use cases are using node labels to force the job to run on on demand/spot, machine type, etc.